 We are exposed to market risk related to changes in interest rates impacting our short-term investment portfolio as well as the interest rate on our credit facility with The Mann Group.
 The interest rate on our credit facility with The Mann Group is a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum.
 Our current policy requires us to maintain a highly liquid short-term investment portfolio consisting mainly of U.S. money market funds and investment-grade corporate, government and municipal debt.
 None of these investments is entered into for trading purposes.
 Our cash is deposited in and invested through highly rated financial institutions in North America.
-Our short-term investment at September 30, 2010 is a common stock investment.
-We have entered into a foreign exchange hedging transaction as part of our risk management program.
+Our short-term investments at March 31, 2011 are comprised mainly of a certificate of deposit and a common stock investment.
 We continue to utilize our \$350.0 million credit facility to fund operations.
-As of September 30, 2010, the amount borrowed and outstanding under the credit facility was \$252.0 million.
+As of March 31, 2011, the amount borrowed and outstanding under the credit facility was \$224.2 million.
 The interest rate is fixed at the time of the draw.
-If interest rates were to increase from levels at September 30, 2010 we could experience a higher level of interest expense than assumed in our current operating plan.
+If interest rates were to increase from levels at March 31, 2011 we could experience a higher level of interest expense than assumed in our current operating plan.